 How does a refugee qualify for resettlement in the United States?

-To qualify for refugee resettlement in the United States, a person must come from a country or belong to a group designated by the US Department of State.
-Individuals must demonstrate that they have suffered persecution or have a well-founded fear of persecution on account of race, religion, nationality, political opinion or membership in a particular social group.
+To qualify for refugee resettlement in the United States, individuals must demonstrate that they have suffered persecution or have a well-founded fear of persecution on account of race, religion, nationality, political opinion, or membership in a particular social group.
 Specially trained officers from the United States Citizenship and Immigration Services (USCIS) conduct in-person interviews to adjudicate individual requests for protection in the United States.
-Applicants for refugee status undergo comprehensive biometric screening and interagency security background checks prior to being admitted to the US.
+Applicants for refugee status undergo comprehensive biometric screening and interagency security background checks before being admitted to the U.S.

 How does IRC help newly arrived refugees and other displaced people?

-The IRC provides case management services to newly arrived refugees starting at the airport pick up.
-Initial services include housing, furnishings, food, clothing, community orientation, enrollment of school-aged children, and referrals to other ongoing services for refugees’ first 30 to 90 days in the U.S. Refugees acquire the knowledge and skills needed to adapt to life in the United States and adapt to their new communities thanks to cultural orientation provided by the IRC.
-This includes a
+The IRC provides case management services to newly arrived refugees, beginning upon their entry into the U.S. Initial services include housing, furnishings, food, clothing, community orientation, enrollment of school-aged children and referrals to other ongoing services for refugees’ first 30 to 90 days in the U.S.

-particular emphasis on learning English and finding employment to enable self-sufficiency.
-IRC staff also educates clients on general housing and home safety practices and emergency procedures.
-The orientation, education and coaching are all delivered with cultural and language competency and interpretation is available for all refugees.
+The IRC’s cultural orientation programming helps refugees acquire the knowledge and skills needed to adapt to life in the United States and integrate into their new communities.
+This programming includes a particular emphasis on learning English and finding employment to enable self-sufficiency.
+IRC staff also educates clients on general housing practices, home safety and emergency procedures.
+Our programming is delivered with cultural and language competency and interpretation is available for all refugees.

 How does IRC help newly arrived refugees and other displaced people?